-What is the Code Economy?
-And what does it have to do with the future of work?
-Some people argue that machines will take over jobs, while others argue that perhaps humanity will reinvent work in a way that’s more aligned with what it means to be human.
+What is the code economy, and what does it have to do with the future of work?
+Some people argue that machines will take over jobs, while others say that humanity will reinvent work in a way that’s more aligned with what it means to be human.
 Maria Armoudian discusses these questions with Philip Auerswald.

-Philip Auerswald is an Associate Professor of Public Policy at George Mason University and a Senior Fellow at the Kauffman Foundation.
-He is an expert in economics and entrepreneurship and his publications include The Code Economy: Surviving, Even Thriving, in the New World of Work and The Coming Prosperity: How Entrepreneurs Are Transforming the Global Economy.
+Philip Auerswald is an Associate Professor of Public Policy at George Mason University.
+He is an expert in economics and entrepreneurship and is the author of The Code Economy: Surviving, Even Thriving, in the New World of Work.

 Photo Credit: Washington State Department of Transportation